-- 5) The candidate's goals include winning the election, a national health program, and the educational system. - 6) Alexander Hamilton influenced the creation of the United States through his authorship of the Federalist Papers, established the National Bank, and participating in the writing of the Constitution.
+- 5) The candidate's goals include winning the election, a national health program, and the educational system. ("winning" is not parallel to "program" and "system") - 6) Alexander Hamilton influenced the creation of the United States through his authorship of the Federalist Papers, established the National Bank, and participating in the writing of the Constitution. ("authorship", "established" and "participating" are not parallel)